Acts of Worship: Main character

-"Sea and Sunset"
+"Sea and Sunset" (1955)

 The story of an old French shepherd from the Cévennes who had participated in the Children's Crusade and Anri, a handyman The French man is described as having "clear blue eyes" and a "large nose".
 Now living in medieval Kamakura, he describes the visions of Christ he experienced to a deaf and dumb boy after climbing a hill behind the Zen temple of Kenchoji.
 This story's setting is on a beach with a beautiful sunset at Kamakura, a city in Japan.

 The French man talked about his youth to Anri in French, while Anri talked about his visions of Christ.
 They talked about the children's crusade which resulted in hundreds of children being killed.
 The story continues by talking about Anri's horrific past of being sold as a slave in Egypt, Persia, and India.
 In India, Anri became a disciple of a Japanese Zen Master named Daigaku back to Japan.
-Anri talks about how he has lost faith and felt betrayed by Christ due to Christ not listening to any of his prayers.
+Anri talks about how he has felt hopeless and was filled with a sense of setback due to Christ not listening to any of his prayers.

+Mishima himself explained that the theme of this story was his own boyhood experiences of waiting for the kamikaze wind during the Pacific War.